 In late February 2008, the Company filed with the CRA and the Internal Revenue Service ("IRS") an application for a Canada - U.S. bilateral advanced pricing agreement ("BAPA") with respect to certain intercompany transactions ("Covered Transactions") between Interface, Inc. (including its U.S. subsidiaries) and its Canadian subsidiary.
 The BAPA request covers, at minimum, tax years 2006 through 2010, with a possibility of appending additional prospective years or qualifying rollback years for earlier periods.
-During 2008, the Company was accepted into the BAPA program by both the CRA and the IRS.
-In late December 2008, the Company made the decision to discontinue manufacturing at its facility in Canada, thus affecting the majority of the Covered Transactions.
-During 2009, the CRA and the IRS substantially completed their due diligence and the Company is anticipating a negotiated resolution from those agencies in the near future.
+During 2011, the CRA and IRS began negotiating a mutual agreement.
+The Company is anticipating a negotiated resolution from those agencies in the near future.
 The Company has included in its liability for unrecognized tax benefits an amount it estimates will more likely than not result from the conclusion of the BAPA.
 However, due to the nature of the BAPA process, the timing and outcome of the BAPA is subject to considerable variation and the ultimate outcome of this process could result in an amount significantly different from the Company's estimate.